Learn from hillsdale.org: Free Online Courses for Classical Education

 The Core of Hillsdale’s Classical Curriculum

-At its foundation, the classical education offered by hillsdale.org revolves around enduring questions, critical thinking, and the cultivated pursuit of intellectual virtue.
+The classical education promoted through hillsdale.org centers on enduring questions, rigorous critical thinking, and the deliberate cultivation of intellectual virtue.
 The curriculum emphasizes:

 • The study of foundational texts from Western civilization